Uberspace/lab/source/guide_alertmanager.rst

 Security
 --------

-The alertmanager web interface MUST not be reachable from the public internet without authentication.
-It allows everyone to create and silence alarms which is probably not what you want.
+We did not configure a web backend because the alertmanager web interface should not be reachable from the public internet.

+Everyone with access to the web interface is able to create and silence alarms.

 Accessing the webinterface
 --------------------------

-On option to access the web interface is via a SSH tunnel:
+One option to access the web interface is via a SSH tunnel:

 ::